 Passionflower tea can reduce anxiety due to the amount of antioxidants present, and minimizes stress.
 Studies that cover the consumption of passionflower tea rated their sleep quality better than those who don’t.

-If you’re looking to sleep better and wondering how to counter a poorer sleep cycle, switching up your diet might be the best way to do this.
+If you’re looking to sleep better and are wondering how to counter a poor sleep cycle, switching up your diet might be the best way to do this!

-With the right foods that help you sleep integrated into your wider diet, you’re going to be that much closer to a more balanced self, as well as a good night’s sleep that’s worth eating that extra bit of kale for.
+With the right foods that help you sleep integrated into your wider diet, you’re going to be that much closer to a more balanced lifestyle, as well as a good night’s sleep that’s worth eating that extra bit of kale for

 Disclaimer.
 We love sleep and we want you to get the best sleep possible.
 But we do not provide medical advice.
 This blog is intended for informational purposes only.
 It is not a substitute for professional medical info, diagnosis or treatment.
 Never ignore professional medical advice in seeking treatment because of something you have read on our blog.